uwplse/pumpkin-pi/README.md

 In that directory, uncomment the following line in `main.v`:

 ```
-(*Redirect "../out/normalized/pre_permutes-sizedUP" Eval compute in pre_permutes'.*)
+(*Redirect "../out/normalized/pre_permutes-sizedEFF" Eval compute in pre_permutes'.*)
 ```

-Then run the following script, which runs the UP code just once with a timeout:
+Then run the following script, which runs the EFF code just once with a timeout:

 ```
 ./prepermutes.sh